purvit-vashishtha/IPL-Fixer/README.md

 # IPL Score Prediction
 This repository consists of files and scripts for IPL score prediction.
 Developed using Flask and python.
-Website is hosted on Heroku.

 Stay tuned..working on this repo.